 Emotions are important influencers in the decision-making processes of System 1.
-Whether you are happy, sad, angry, or in love, your emotions play an important role in your behaviour.
+Whether you are happy, sad, angry, or in love, your emotions play an important role in your behavior.
 We have written a deep-dive into everything you need to know about emotions, and how to use emotions in your marketing.

 The little missteps of the brain

-These neuropsychological insights in consumer behaviour are a big help to improve your marketing campaign.
+These neuropsychological insights in consumer behavior are a big help to improve your marketing campaign.
 From time to time we make a buying decision deliberately.
-But in most situations we don't.
-Therefore it is essential to understand the consumer's brain.
+But in most situations we don’t.
+Therefore it is essential to understand the consumer’s brain.

 Our brain does not want to spent too many energy on every decision we make.
 We want to find patterns and predictabilities to be faster and more effective.
 Only a small part of all available information is used to make the decision.
 Our brain makes an educated guess about the best possible outcome in the situation.

 This educated guess not always result in the best answer.
 Our brain decides not to include relevant information in the decision, or the real situation deviates from the predicted outcome.
 The simplification of information leads to little missteps of the brain.
 We call these Cognitive Biases.
 Neuromarketing uses these missteps of the brain in advantage of the marketing strategy.
-These biases explain our behaviour, and so we can find a way to guide the decisions we make.
+These biases explain our behavior, and so we can find a way to guide the decisions we make.

 What does this mean for the future?